Have your say about Tasmania’s alcohol and other drug sector

 Primary Health Tasmania has teamed up with government, private and community representatives to develop a framework to guide the planning, funding and delivery of alcohol and other drug services in Tasmania.
 At this early stage, we want to hear what you think of a consultation draft, available here.

-The Alcohol and Other Drug (AOD) Service System Framework will assist the Tasmanian Department of Health, the Tasmanian Health Service and Primary Health Tasmania in the commissioning, funding and delivery of AOD services in the future.
+The Reform Agenda for Alcohol and Drug Services in Tasmania will assist the Tasmanian Department of Health, the Tasmanian Health Service and Primary Health Tasmania in the commissioning, funding and delivery of AOD services in the future.

 Some of the key objectives include making sure resources are channelled to where they are needed most, and trying to foster a seamless shared care model to ensure Tasmanians who need to access the services can do, no matter who funds them.